Bulky Uterus with Fibroids: Causes, Symptoms, Treatments & Complications

 There are several factors that might cause a bulky uterus, which may or may not be accompanied by symptoms.
 Understanding the reasons for a large uterus and looking for potential and effective treatment options is crucial to effectively manage this condition.
 In this blog, we aim to provide a comprehensive overview of the causes, symptoms, treatments, and potential consequences associated with a bulky uterus.

 Uterine enlargement, often known as a bulky uterus, is described as an increase in uterine size that is more than a normal uterus.
 An enlarged or bulky uterus can be the result of a variety of conditions, with uterine fibroids being one of the most common.
-Fibroids, also known as uterine leiomyomas, are benign growths that start forming in the uterine lining, also referred to as the inner uterus muscle wall.
+Fibroids, also known as uterine leiomyomas, are benign growths that form in the uterine lining, the inner muscular wall of the uterus.

 Although the exact cause of a bulky uterus is unknown, several factors have been connected to its formation.
 Hormonal factors, namely oestrogen and progesterone, typically play a significant role in the development of a bulky uterus.
-Their growth may be influenced by genetic predisposition as well as abnormalities of hormone levels.
+Their growth may be influenced by genetic predisposition and abnormalities in hormone levels.
 An enlarged or bulky uterus can be caused by a number of reasons, including:

 Symptoms of a Bulky Uterus with Fibroids